aws-samples/cfn101-workshop/README.md

 The workshop is available at https://cfn101.solution.builders.
 It's a static website hosted via [AWS Amplify](https://aws.amazon.com/amplify/).

-It is implemented as a CloudFormation stack under the [infrastructure](infrastructure/) directory.
+The infrastructure is implemented as a CloudFormation stack.
+The template exists in the [infrastructure](infrastructure/) directory.

 ```bash
 cd infrastructure/